-If predefined account rights and permissions are not modified or disabled by a network administrator, they could be used by any user or service to log on to a network using the Administrator or Guest identity.
-To obtain the security of user authentication and authorization, create an individual user account for each user who will participate on your network by using ctive Directory Users and Computers.
-Each user account (including the Administrator and uest account) can then be added to Window 2000 groups to control the rights and permissions ssigned to the account.
+edefined account rights and permissions are not modified or disabled by a network nistrator, they could be used by any user or service to log on to a network using the inistrator or Guest identity.
+To obtain the security of user authentication and authorization, e an individual user account for each user who will participate on your network by using Directory Users and Computers.
+Each user account (including the Administrator and account) can then be added to Window 2000 groups to control the rights and permissions and to the account.

-sing accounts and groups that are appropriate for your network ensures that users logging on to network can be identified and can access only the permitted resources.
+using accounts and groups that are appropriate for your network ensures that users logging on to a setwork can be identified and can access only the permitted resources.

-.10.2 User Account Options
+110.2 User Account Options

-ach Active Directory user account has a number of security related options that determine how omeone logging on with that particular user account is authenticated on the network.
-Several of mese options are specific to passwords:
+Each Active Directory user account has a number of security related options that determine how someone logging on with that particular user account is authenticated on the network.
+Several of these options are specific to passwords: